ChatGPT vs Claude (2026): which one should you actually pay for?

 ChatGPT's real weaknesses

-• Coding output requires more cleanup on large refactors
+• Coding output needs more cleanup on large, multi-file refactors

 • Defaults to using your data for training unless you change it